pingcap/tiflash/docs/design/2023-09-21-tiflash-resource-control.md

 ### LocalAdmissionController (LAC)
 LAC is responsible for managing the metadata of all resource groups on a TiFlash node, including:
 1. Recording the priorities, configurations, and TokenBuckets of all currently known resource groups.
-2. Watching GAC etcd, updating resource group configurations and detecting resource group deletions.(Creation is not managed by watching etcd, it will be created when the first query comes to TiFlash)
+2. Watching GAC etcd, updating resource group configurations and detecting resource group deletions.(The creation of the resource group does not rely on the watching etcd mechanism.
+Instead, it is automatically created after the first query for that resource group is dispatched to TiFlash.)
 3. Communicating with GAC to periodically obtain tokens.

 ## Test Design